spencerlabs/create-jam/docs/community.md

 ## Contributing

-`create-jam` wraps the CLIs of the most popular JAMstack frameworks.
+`create-jam` wraps the CLIs of the most popular Jamstack frameworks.
 This let's you create any of these apps from a single CLI.

 ### Local Development